MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/05-image-analysis.md

 ## Learn more

-To learn more about what you can do with this service, see the [Azure AI Vision page](https://learn.microsoft.com/azure/ai-services/computer-vision/overview).
+To learn more about what you can do with this service, see the [Azure Vision page](https://learn.microsoft.com/azure/ai-services/computer-vision/overview).